Last Modified: 24 Sep 2013

 Extra accommodation pre and post tour can be requested for these hotels, please ask your booking agent.

 Hotels will depend on style of short break booked- Basix, Original or Comfort.
 The hotels below will be used for most departures.
 If an alternative hotel will be used, details will be provided by your booking agent prior to travel.

 Müze Caddesi No: 4

 Tel: +90 3842712785

 Aydinli Mah.
 Gungor Sok.
 No 23

 It is relatively easy to get to Goreme.
 Consider the following options:

 If booking with Turkish Airlines and flying to Kayseri enquire with them regarding their onward shuttle bus service to Goreme, which will drop you off at the Goreme bus station.
-Otherwise there are local buses and taxis to Goreme, or alternatively our local office in Istanbul can assist to arrange a shuttle bus service.
+Otherwise there are local shuttle buses and taxis to Goreme.

 2. Bus from Istanbul to Goreme.
 There are 2 bus companies (Nevsehir and Metro Tourism) which operate from many of the major cities of Turkey to Goreme everyday.
 The journey is approx 10hrs overnight from Istanbul.

 We don't expect any problems (and nor should you) but if for any reason you are unable to commence your group trip as scheduled, please contact your starting point hotel, requesting that you speak to or leave a message for your group leader.